 Using Shared Subscription to Subscribe to Messages

-Step 1: Create a Shared Subscription Group
+Step 1: Creating a Shared Subscription Group

 3. Select the Shared Subscription Group tab, click Create to create a shared subscription group, and fill in the following fields in the pop-up window as required: